-- --Maternity unit: a distinct portion of hospital in which inpatient care is provided to women during all or part of the maternity cycle. - --Newborn care nursery: a distinct portion of a hospital in which inpatient care is provided to infants.
-The act specifies that the term includes a distinct portion of a hospital in which intensive care is provided to infants. - --Maternity home: a facility for pregnant girls and women where accommodations, medical care, and social services are provided during the prenatal and postpartal periods.
-The act specifies that the term does not include a private residence where obstetric or newborn services are received by a resident of the home.
+--Maternity unit: a distinct portion of hospital in which inpatient care is provided to women during all or part of the maternity cycle. --Newborn care nursery: a distinct portion of a hospital in which inpatient care is provided to infants.
+The bill specifies that the term includes a distinct portion of a hospital in which intensive care is provided to infants.

-Prohibition on operating without a license

-The act prohibits a person from operating a maternity unit, newborn care nursery, or maternity home unless the person holds the appropriate license issued under the act and the license is valid.
-This prohibition does not extend to certain types of "health care facilities," which include, among other facilities, ambulatory surgical facilities and freestanding birth centers, but health care facilities are subject to licensure and quality standards established by the Director of Health in rules required under continuing law (R.C.
-3702.30, not in the act).
+--Maternity home: a facility for pregnant girls and women where accommodations, medical care, and social services are provided during the prenatal and postpartal periods.
+The bill specifies that the term does not include a private residence where obstetric or newborn services are received by a resident of the home.
+Prohibition on operating without a license (R.C.
+3711.02) The bill prohibits a person from operating a maternity unit, newborn care nursery, or maternity home unless the person holds the appropriate license issued under the bill and the license is valid.
+This prohibition does not extend to certain types of "health care facilities," which include, among other facilities, ambulatory surgical facilities and freestanding birth centers,3 but health care facilities are subject to licensure and quality standards established by the Director of Health in rules required under current law (R.C.
+3702.30).4 4 A hospital is not included as one of the types of "health care facilities" subject to these licensure requirements and quality standards; thus, the bill's exemption for health care facilities does not extend to a hospital.